someobserver/recurgence/explanations/h/humility/index.md

 ## Humility vs. Self-Doubt

-Humility carries an important distinction from self-doubt or weakness:

 **Humility** is <u>structural intelligence</u>—the capacity to recognize the limits of one's current understanding while maintaining confidence in one's ability to learn and adapt.
 It's strength that knows its boundaries.

 **Self-doubt** is <u>paralysis</u>—the inability to act or commit due to excessive uncertainty.
 It prevents the very engagement necessary for learning and growth.